KenBonny/A-Frame-Mazing-Architecture/A-Frame-Mazing Architecture transcript.md

 For brevity, I'll assume you are familiar with popular concepts such as setting up entity framework or how to correctly use `HttpClient`.
 There are numerous articles explaining those topics in more depth.
 I want to keep A-Frame architeture front and centre.

-## What is A-Frame Architecture?
+## What is A-Frame architecture?

 A-frame architecture is pretty simple: it separates interfacing with infrastructure from taking decisions using logic.
 Between the two is a controller who orchestrates the flow of data.
 Everything in your code should respect that separation.
+As this architecture talks more about how to structure code inside a component, it is best used in combination with an architecture that describes how to structure components.
+I find that [Vertical Slice](https://www.jimmybogard.com/vertical-slice-architecture/) or [Modular Monolith](https://www.youtube.com/watch?v=5OjqD-ow8GE) architectures pair well with A-Frame architecture.

 ![A-Frame Architecture triangle.png](A-Frame%20triangle.png "A-Frame Architecture triangle")